 – How to Physically Perform an Audit – Where are the Challenges?

-- The role of Surveillance Audits, Observation & Witnessing of related activities
+– The role of Surveillance Audits, Observation and witnessing of related activities

 – Developing your interview skills – Best Practice